comp-pharm/ml-psychs/README.md

 The project is laid out according to the [Cookiecutter Data Science layout](https://drivendata.github.io/cookiecutter-data-science/).
 Raw data from PubChem lives in `data/raw/`, script for turning that data into interim data for feeding into the model (`data/interim`) live in `src/data`.
-Notebooks for exploratory data analysis live in `notebooks`.
+Notebooks for exploratory data analysis live in `notebooks/`.

 ## Data

 Originally trained with [PubChem bioassay 1706](https://pubchem.ncbi.nlm.nih.gov/bioassay/1706), which has hundreds of thousands of negative examples but only a few hundred low-quality positive examples.
-Now training with [PubChem bioassay 624381](https://pubchem.ncbi.nlm.nih.gov/bioassay/624381), which is a much higher quality (confirmation) assay that more closely matches the antibiotic discovery search which was the first application for chemprop.
+Now training with [PubChem bioassay 624381](https://pubchem.ncbi.nlm.nih.gov/bioassay/624381), which is a much higher quality (confirmation) assay that more closely matches the [antibiotic discovery search which was the first application for chemprop](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1).

 ## Training